01 – Groucho Marx dies in Los Angeles.

 04 – Jean-Bedel Bokassa crowns himself Emperor of the Central African Republic.
 His lavish coronation costs $30 million.
 The country is one of the poorest in the world.

-05 – President Sadat breaks off diplomatic ties with Syria, Iraq, Libya, Algeria and South Yemen for opposition to his peace moves toward Israel.
+05 – President Sadat of Egypt breaks off diplomatic ties with Syria, Libya, Algeria and South Yemen in retaliation to the four nations and the Palestinian Liberation Organisation signing the Declaration of Tripoli.

 09 – LA Laker Kermit Washington viciously attacks an opponent during a bench-clearing melee.
 He receives a $10,000 fine and the altercation is re-broadcast over the following few days in slow motion on television.